-Custodial Credit Risk of Bank Deposits - Custodial credit risk is the risk that in the event of a bank failure, the Academy's deposits may not be returned to it.
-The Academy's investment policy requires that financial institutions be evaluated and only those with an acceptable risk level are used for the Academy's deposits.
-At year end, the Academy's deposit balance was \$63,092 of bank deposits of which all were insured by FDIC.
+Custodial Credit Risk of Bank Deposits - Custodial credit risk - deposits - In the case of deposits, this is the risk that in the event of a bank failure, the School District's deposits may not be returned to it.
+As of year-end, \$343,131 of the School District's bank balance of \$733,467 was exposed to custodial credit risk because it was uninsured and uncollateralized.